CyberMiles/web3-cmt.js/docs/api/delegator.md

 web3.cmt.stake.delegator.withdraw(withdrawObject [, callback])
 ```

 Used by a delegator to unbind staked CMTs from a validator.
+JSON RPC method: `cmt_withdraw`.

 ### Parameters